 Conversational AI is already transforming banking customer service in the form of helpful chatbots, which provide a more personalized online and mobile banking experience for the customer.
-One of the biggest players on this scene is Bank of America’s Erica, the first widely-available virtual assistant for use in the bank’s mobile app.
+One of the biggest players on this side of the AI in banking scene is Bank of America’s Erica, the first widely-available virtual assistant for use in the bank’s mobile app.
 Chatbots like Erica can guide customers through standard banking operations, such as viewing balance information or transferring money.
 They can also push new products or services at appropriate times, leading to more successful customer adoption and providing more ROI for the bank.

-Virtual assistants use predictive analytics to determine the right pathways to direct customers, and smooth the process of engaging with the bank.
-Customers can interact with these bots through texting or tapping through commands on their screens.
+Virtual assistants, backed by machine learning, use predictive analytics to determine the right pathways to direct customers and smooth the process of engaging with the bank.
+Customers can interact with these AI banking bots through texting or tapping through commands on their screens.
 A virtual assistant reduces the need to call or visit a bank directly, saving time for both parties.
 Banking hours can finally become a thing of the past with 24/7 access to virtual help.

 2. Fraud Prevention and Security

 Identity theft, fraud, and security breaches are common to the banking sector due to the sensitive personal data and money involved.
-Data security is of course critical to a successful bank operation and to maintaining customer trust.
-Naturally, banks are targeting this area with AI that is able to detect fraud quickly and more accurately, without the risk of human error overlooking any data or misunderstanding patterns.
+Data security is critical to a successful bank operation and maintaining customer trust.
+Naturally, organizations use AI banking that is able to detect fraud quickly and more accurately, without the risk of human error overlooking any data or misunderstanding patterns.

 With troves of personal data to protect, banks are likewise investing in AI as a cybersecurity tool to better prevent future cyberattacks.